uncommon-nickname/rusty-iterators-py/README.md

 it = Iter.from_iterable([1, 2, 3, 4]).filter(lambda x: x % 2 != 0).cycle()
 ```

-### Iterate with indices over all even nubers in iterator
+### Iterate with indices over all even numbers in the iterator

 ```python
 it = iter(range(10))